canalplus/rx-player/doc/api/Miscellaneous/Low_Latency.md

 In most cases, DASH low-latency contents rely on time synchronization between the server and the client without providing a synchronization mechanism.

-This means that, on poorly configurated client (with bad clock settings), you could lose latency or worse: obtain playback issues.
+This means that, on a poorly configured client (with bad clock settings), you could lose latency or worse: obtain playback issues.

 To work around that problem, the RxPlayer allows you to provide a synchronization